CameronBodine/PINGMapper/index.md

 - Automatically segment and classify substrate patches.

-More information on PING-Mapper exports can be found [here](./docs/gettingstarted/Exports.html).
+More information on PING-Mapper exports can be found [here](https://cameronbodine.github.io/PINGMapper/docs/gettingstarted/Exports.html).

-### Compatible Humminbird&reg; Systems
+## Compatible Sonar Systems

-`PING-Mapper` is currently compatible with Humminbird&reg; side imaging sonar systems.
-The software has been designed to work with any model, but has been specifically tested with the following models:
+`PING-Mapper` is currently compatible with Humminbird&reg; and Lowrance&reg; side imaging sonar systems.
+The software has been tested with:

+### Humminbird&reg; Models:
 - 998
 - 1198
 - 1199
 - Helix
 - Solix
 - Onix
+- Apex

+### Lowrance&reg; File Formats:
+- sl2
+- sl3

-If `PING-Mapper` doesn't work for your Humminbird&reg; recording, submit an [Issue](https://github.com/CameronBodine/PINGMapper/issues).
+If `PING-Mapper` doesn't work for your Humminbird&reg; or Lowrance&reg; sonar system, submit an [Issue](https://github.com/CameronBodine/PINGMapper/issues).